Berlin

 1990 - 1995

-During the period of the divided city, the House of Representatives of West Berlin was temporarily located in the city district of Schöneberg.
-With the fall of the Wall, this location became obsolete.
-The Parliament decided to reoccupy the building of the former Prussian Parliament in Berlin-Mitte.
-The building was part of the ensemble of Göring´s Luftfahrt Ministry during the Third Reich.
-It had also been used as office space for the House of Ministries during the East German period.
-Thus the building is an important reminder of the complex history of both the city of Berlin and of Germany.
+During the period of division, West Berlin’s House of Representatives was temporarily located in the city district of Schöneberg.
+After the wall fell, the location was rendered obsolete as the parliament opted to reoccupy the building that housed the former Purssian parliament in Berlin-Mitte.
+This building was part of Göring´s Luftfahrt Ministry ensemble during the Third Reich.
+It had also been used as an office space for the House of Ministries during the East German period.
+Thus, the building serves as an important reminder of the complex history surrounding the city of Berlin and Germany.

 Project Partnership: Rave Krüger Stankovic Architekten BDA